28thsly/laravel-customs/README.md

 > Note: LC_APP_NAMESPACE is a reserved key name and MUST NOT be overwritten.

 ## Auto Resolve
-If you call a class that you didn't import in the ```cusfiguration.php```.
-LaravelCustoms will automatically scan through the ```app\``` directory to find the class and import it on the fly.
-An Exception would be thrown if the class doesn't exists.
+If you call a class that wasn't imported in the ```cusfiguration.php```.
+LaravelCustoms will automatically scan through the ```app``` directory to find the class and import it on the fly.
+An Exception will be thrown if the class doesn't exist.

 > This approach is not recommended especially on large projects.